anontechnology/documentation/docs/libraries.md

 ----------------------------------------------------------------------
 ## Attributes

 The ViziVault ecosystem organizes your data using the concept of [attributes](/glossary/attribute).
-Every data point consists of three main components: a user id, which represents who the data is about; a value, which is some piece of information about the user; and an attribute, which expresses the relationship between the user and the value.
+Every data point consists of three main components: a data subject id, which represents who the data is about; a value, which is some piece of information about the data subject; and an attribute, which expresses the relationship between the data subject and the value.
 For example, in an online retail application, there would be an attribute for shipping addresses, an attribute for billing addresses, an attribute for credit card information, and so on.

-### Adding an Attribute to an Entity or User
+### Adding an Attribute to a Data Subject

 Attributes are stored as `key`/`value` pairs of strings.
-Both users and entities can have attributes added to them.
-Some attributes are repeatable, such that multiple values can be stored for the same user; others are not repeatable, such that adding a new value to a user will overwrite any previous values.
+Some attributes are repeatable, such that multiple values can be stored for the same data subject; others are not repeatable, such that adding a new value to a data subject will overwrite any previous values.
 You can control whether an attribute is repeatable by modifying the associated [attribute definition](/glossary/attribute-definition).

 === "Java"

     ``` java
-    // Adding an attribute to a newly-created user
+    // Adding an attribute to a newly-created data subject
-    User user = new User("exampleUser");
+    DataSubject dataSubject = new DataSubject("exampleUser");
-    user.addAttribute(FIRST_NAME, "Jane");
+    dataSubject.addAttribute("FIRST_NAME", "Jane");
-    vault.save(user);
+    vault.save(dataSubject);

-    // Adding an attribute to an entity retrieved from the vault
+    // Adding an attribute to a data subject retrieved from the vault
-    Entity entity = vault.findByEntity("Client6789");
+    DataSubject dataSubject = vault.findByDataSubject("Client6789");
-    entity.addAttribute("FULL_ADDRESS", "1 Hacker Way, Beverly Hills, CA 90210");
+    dataSubject.addAttribute("FULL_ADDRESS", "1 Hacker Way, Beverly Hills, CA 90210");
-    vault.save(entity);
+    vault.save(dataSubject);

-    // Adding an attribute with additional metadata to a user
+    // Adding an attribute with additional metadata to a data subject
     Attribute attribute = new Attribute("LAST_NAME");
     attribute.setTags(List.of("ExampleTag"));
     attribute.setValue("Smith");
-    user.addAttribute(attribute);
+    dataSubject.addAttribute(attribute);
-    vault.save(user);
+    vault.save(dataSubject);
     ```

 === "C#"

     ``` c#
-    // Adding an attribute to user
+    // Adding an attribute to a newly-created data subject
-    User user = await vault.FindByUserAsync("User1234");
+    DataSubject dataSubject = new DataSubject("exampleUser");
-    user.AddAttribute("FIRST_NAME", "Jane");
+    dataSubject.AddAttribute("FIRST_NAME", "Jane");
-    await vault.SaveAsync(user);
+    await vault.SaveAsync(dataSubject);

-    // Adding an attribute to entity
+    // Adding an attribute to data subject retrieved from the vault
-    Entity entity = await vault.FindByEntityAsync("Client6789");
+    DataSubject dataSubject = await vault.FindByDataSubjectAsync("User1234");
-    entity.AddAttribute("FULL_ADDRESS", "1 Hacker Way, Beverly Hills, CA 90210");
+    dataSubject.AddAttribute("FIRST_NAME", "Jane");
-    await vault.SaveAsync(entity);
+    await vault.SaveAsync(DataSubject);

-    // Adding an attribute with additional metadata to a user
+    // Adding an attribute with additional metadata to a data subject
     AttributeValue attribute = new Attribute("LAST_NAME") {
         Tags = new List<String>{"ExampleTag"},
         Value = "Smith"
     };
-    user.AddAttribute(attribute);
+    dataSubject.AddAttribute(attribute);
-    await vault.SaveAsync(user);
+    await vault.SaveAsync(dataSubject);
     ```

 === "Node.js"